Code of Ethics

 (c) A member shall comply with such standards regarding birth parent expenses as are, from time to time, established by the Academy or by its Board of Trustees.

-6. A member shall assure that the member's fee arrangement with each client is carefully explained and fully understood by the client at the time the member accepts employment by an adoption client, and the fee agreement shall be in writing, wherever practicable.
+6. A member shall assure that the member’s fee arrangement with each client is carefully explained and fully understood by the client at the time the member accepts employment by an adoption client, and the fee agreement shall be in writing, as soon as practicable, once legal representation is commenced (5/10).

 7. A member shall not enter into an agreement for, charge, or collect an illegal or unconscionable fee.
 Advanced fees collected by a member shall be returned to the client if not commensurate with the services that have been provided by the member.
 A member shall not, directly or indirectly, charge a finder’s fee for locating a birth parent.
 In determining whether a fee is unconscionable, the factors to be considered shall include, but not be limited to, the following: